NUTtech/bell/README.md

 Bell is the simplest event system written in Go (Golang) which is based on the execution of handlers independent of the main channel.

+- Written in pure go.
+Has no third-party libraries.
 - Support for custom event data.
 - Internally, it launches each handler in a separate goroutine and passes messages to them through channels, the handlers are executed independently of the main thread.
 - Support for adding multiple handlers to an event.